chilituna/get_next_line/README.md

 # get_next_line

-Get Next Line
-Reading a line from a fd is way too tedious

-Summary:
-This project is about programming a function that returns a line read from a file descriptor
+This project was about programming a function that returns a line read from a file descriptor.

+I also learned about static variables.

+Received score 125/100